 The Irish Wolfhound is a sweetheart of a dog, despite his imposing size.
-This breed is worthy of respect, given his name.
+This breed is worthy of respect, given its name.
 That history gives this pup an independent edge.
 However, he is loving and affectionate, nevertheless.
 Aggression isn’t in his vocabulary.
 The Romans seized upon the good nature of these dogs.
 Yet, he almost became extinct because he did his job too well.

 16. Scottish Deerhound

 Like our previous breed, the Scottish Deerhound has an unmistakable presence.
 Sir Walter Scott called this pup, “The most perfect creature of Heaven.”
 It was high praise for a dog that took on prey several times his size.
 Despite this history, the pooch is a gentle pet, albeit with an independent streak.
 The Deerhound is an ancient breed with its recognition by AKC, one of the oldest in 1886.

 The Puli stands out for several reasons.
 This Hungarian herding dog is an ancient breed with origins that may go back to 4500 BC.
 Documented evidence exists that he may have been around for at least 1,000 years.
 Like many herders, this pup is quite intelligent.
 He is so smart that you must exercise him mentally and physically.
 It’s an effective way to curb bad habits.

 18. Vizsla Dog

 The Vizsla has a storied past that reaches back hundreds of years to Hungary.
 He was a dog of the Magyar cavalry and royalty.
 His loyalty only surpasses his sweetness.
 Like many European breeds, the ravages of two world wars took their toll, pushing the Vizsla to the brink of extinction.
 He came to America only after a U.S. State Department employee smuggled a dog into the country.